Refurbishment - Things to consider

 Historically, most fixed units were sealed with a two part putty retailed as Marine Seal 033.
 This is similar in application to linseed oil putty in wooden window frames.
 Push it in, smooth it off, take several goes until you're happy, then wait two weeks for the initial cure.
 Great for DIY use where time allows.
 The problem is that 033 shrinks and hardens over time.
 It's also not a great adhesive and as a result with shrinkage comes leakage, as well as cracking on exposed surfaces.

-What you need is a sealant that is also an adhesive, one that remains flexible but never loses grip and that's what modern spacialist silicone sealants provide in high (for hatches) and low (for windows) modulus form.
+What you need is a sealant that's also a mild adhesive (but never a Sikaflex type), one that remains flexible but never loses grip and that's what modern specialist silicone sealants provide for hatches and windows.
 Silicone also cures in 48 hours, meaning you get your windows back sooner.
 Downsides, not really.
 Surfaces have to be absolutely clean and free of traces of previous sealing (new silicone will not adhere to old) and here's the kicker, you only get one shot to apply.
 No going back like with 033, your first pass is your last.
 That's why it's a workshop and not a DIY option.

 The sad news is that it's so good we'll probably never hear from you again (for the resealed units anyway).